Josiah-praise/CeloPong/docs/dev-notes/note-85-my-wins-payout.md

 - Log payout calculations in dev builds if parsing fails.
 - Consider surfacing stake vs payout in analytics events for My Wins usage.

+## Next Steps

+- Backfill historical wins with explicit `payoutAmount` to avoid recomputing from `stakeAmount`.
+- Localize the new `stake ×2` label for non-English builds.